AdobeDocs/dynamic-media-classic.en/help/using/organizing-projects.md

 Projects provide an optional, secondary way for you to organize assets independently of the folders in which they are stored.
 An asset can be placed in only one folder, but it can be copied into more than one Project folder for organizational purposes.

 After you create a Project folder, you can place assets in it.
 However, assets in a Project are actually pointers to the Asset Library folder in which the assets are stored.
 You can place an asset in more than one Project.
-For example, an image of a blouse can be placed in both the “Blouses” and “Fall Collection” Project folders.
+For example, an image of a blouse can be placed in both the "Blouses" and "Fall Collection" Project folders.

 You can create a Project when you upload files or create Projects in the Asset Library Panel.